Skip to contents

 Average acceleration

-Average acceleration is known to be correlated with the activity-related energy expenditure.
+Average acceleration is known to be correlated with the total activity-related energy expenditure.
 GGIR part 2 provide two types of average acceleration:

 • Weighted average of all valid data points in the recording, weighted by timing in the day of all valid epochs, regardless of whether they come from days that as a whole are classified as valid or not.